AcademySoftwareFoundation/xstudio/docs/build_guides/windows.md

 * Clone this project to your local drive.
 Tips to consider:
   * The path should not have spaces in it.
   * Ideally, keep the path short
-  * Ensure your drive has a decent amount of space free
+  * Ensure your drive has a decent amount of space free (at least ~40GB)
-    * TODO: Create a ballpark figure of disk space used by dependencies.
   * The rest of this document will refer to this location as ${CLONE_ROOT}

 * Before loading the project in Visual Studio, consider modifying ${CLONE_ROOT}/CMakePresets.json